You do what to those pretty little creatures?! Why?

 There were dramatic reductions in the populations of these (and many other species) during the mid-20th Century because of changes in predation, farming and forestry practices, and competition from other species, notably the European Starling.
 This led to the development of “Bluebird Trails” – volunteer-made nesting boxes placed at intervals along highways and byways to provide relatively safe breeding sites for the Bluebirds.
 Opportunistic Tree Swallows, which spend their winters even further south in Mexico, soon acquired a liking for these nesting boxes.
 Volunteers maintain the boxes, keep records of nesting successes, and in many cases also band the birds.

 Our efforts are a miniscule part of a global effort to better understand our avian friends.
 We attach bands on the baby birds’ legs just before they are about to leave their nest box, or, on an adult if we capture it in the nest.
-If banded birds are ever recaptured, or if someone finds a band on their legs after they die, the ornithological community gains a better understanding of their migration patterns and changes in their behaviour over a well-defined period of time.
+If banded birds are ever recaptured, or if someone finds a band on their legs after they die, the ornithological community gains a better understanding of their migration patterns and changes in their behaviour over a well-defined period of time..

-The practice of bird banding is a logical continuation of birdwatching.
+For hobbyists like me, the practice of bird banding is a logical continuation of birdwatching.
 It reflects the simple reality that people need nature to be happy – and little in nature is lovelier than birds and birdsong in the wild.
 For the nations of the Americas, they are a shared resource.
 Tragically, in my view, many millions of songbirds and others are at risk because of recent political developments south of Canada’s border.
 More on that, later.

 Bird banding is a remarkable example of citizen science.
 It involves the efforts of large numbers of volunteers to help keep track of the movements of individual birds and their life histories.
 Banders and their assistants tend to be retired women and men, in roughly equal numbers.